 about senk

-The rolling lull of blue mountains intoxicates as readily as sea tickling shore in Virginia.
-SENK savors life embraced by mountains in a vale, where art such as photography, poetry, and pottery bring passion to each day.
+SENK savors life embraced by Appalachian and Massanutten mountains in a vale, where art such as photography, poetry, and pottery bring passion to each day.
 Explore these little delights, letting your heart harbor hope amidst the asperity that inadvertently exudes from life.